Safety Advice While You're Away

 Check Travel Advisories

 This should be your first point of call, especially if you are travelling with children.
 The Foreign and Commonwealth Office has a website that gives detailed safety information and advice about countries round the world, with updates on worries such as disease, natural disasters, political unrest and kidnappings.
-Check out www.fco.gov.uk.
 It's an invaluable asset for the most comprehensive and up-to-date info, so read it well before you go.
 The FCO also helps British nationals abroad should a crisis occur, anything from an earthquake to political coup.

 Protect Your Possessions - and Yourself